visionappscz/bootstrap-ui/src/less/styleguide.md

 ## Built on Bootstrap 3

 This a living styleguide of **Synergic UI**, a UI library for building responsive admin interfaces.
-It is a **lightweight extension** built on the shoulders of a giant&thinsp;—&thinsp;[**Bootstrap 3**](http://www.getbootstrap.com).
+It is a sleek, **lightweight extension** built on the shoulders of a giant&thinsp;—&thinsp;[**Bootstrap 3**](http://www.getbootstrap.com).